 How can I be sure that my child’s answer sheets have been marked correctly?

-Each child has a unique pupil ID and bar code which are clearly displayed on the answer sheet.
+Each child has a unique pupil ID and bar code which are clearly pre-printed on the answer sheet meaning that your child is not required to enter this information.
 This enables the answers to be linked to the particular child.
 Answer sheets are marked in batches as follows:

 As the batch of answer sheets is being scanned, the scanner stops if there is an ‘issue’ with a particular answer sheet (answer not marked, multiple marks) and the operative will look at the answer sheet via a viewer and make a decision on the question concerned (correctly answered or not), seeking the support of a supervisor as necessary.
 Scanning then recommences.